KevinWinkler-CN-Consult/Game-of-Life/README.md

 ## Usage

-Run gol.php to run the program with its default parameter. use -h to print all available commandline options.
+Run gol.php to run the program with its default parameters. use -h to print all available commandline options.